pixelchutes/node-website/doc/contribute/index.md

 # Contributing

-Thank you for your interest in contributing to Node.js, there are multiple ways and places you can contribute and we're here to help facilitate that.
+Thanks for your interest in contributing to Node.js, there are multiple ways and places you can contribute and we're here to help facilitate that.

 ## Reporting an Issue